The text of the proposal was approved by the Toronto School of Theology's Board of Trustees June 9, 2009.

 - others with like credentials in research and teaching.

-Its associates will include faculty members, researchers and persons with significant experience and academic ability in the practice of ministry, but lacking advanced degree or graduate teaching status.
+Its associates will include faculty members, researchers and persons with significant experience and academic ability in the practice of ministry, but lacking graduate degree or graduate teaching status.
 It will also have an administrative staff.
 Its budget will be in whole or in part dependent on the TST budget, as approved annually by the TST Board of Trustees.
 Its policies and procedures will be closely modeled on those of an extra-departmental unit at the University of Toronto of the type categorized as EDU:B.

 I. Description of the Unit